snob24zp/fm_esp32_1/doc/topics/Topic 'reg'.md

 Direction of topic:  HUB -> SERVER

-More details about registration could be found in [client registration](obsidian://open?vault=tasks&file=esp32-uclient%2FClient%20registration)
+More details about registration could be found in [[../Client registrations|Client registrations]]